skinnybeans/aws-learning-projects/project-1.md

 Failed to connect() to host or proxy.
 ```

-In one case, when we tried port 22 we didn't get any data back from the server.
-In the second case, when we tried port 8080 we couldn't even connect.
+In the first case on port 22 we connected but didn't get any data back from the server.

+In the second case, on port 8080 we couldn't even connect.

 Something must be blocking the connection to EC2 instance on port 8080.

-### Unblock me!
+#### Unblock me!

 There are two mechanisms that AWS uses for controlling network access to EC2 instances: security groups and NACLs.
 In this case the culprit is a security group.